 - Philosophical half-orc monk from a strict monastery who can’t stand the sight of blood.

-Jarvis is an AI writer that continues to astound me with its versatility.
+Jasper is an AI writer that continues to astound me with its versatility.
 I use it to create online content, marketing, video scripts, and even D&D backgrounds and campaigns.

-Jarvis created all three of the example character backgrounds shared earlier in this article.
+Jasper created all three of the example character backgrounds shared earlier in this article.

 Final Thoughts: How To Write a D&D Backstory